 All of the standard target commands such as expose, conceal, hit fall, hit hold, hit bob, and selectable number of hits to kill are performed by the MIT.
 The target actuator is equipped with a highly accurate hit sensor that detects, responds to, and reports hits.
 All motor and target control commands pass through a bunker box mounted within the MIT emplacement.

 An infantry target, either an MF-SIT or SIT, is mounted to the carrier.
-The elevated two-rail track system, available in 50-foot, 80-foot, and 100-foot lengths, is easily assembled with ordinary hand tools, making it ideal for deployment.
+The elevated two-rail track system, available from 15 to 100 meters in length, is easily assembled with ordinary hand tools, making it ideal for deployment.
 The stanchion track supports can be placed directly on the ground or anchored to concrete pads for a more permanent installation.

 Extremely reliable and rugged, Meggitt Training Systems’ infantry field range targets perform in the harshest climates and do not contain hydraulic fluids, contaminants, or hazardous toxins capable of being released into the environment.